 in fulfillment of the promise you made to our ancestors—

 when you spoke blessing to Abraham

 and all his descendants forever!

 Want to try Contemplative Prayer this Advent?

-You have about 20 days left in the Advent season…20 minutes a day.
+You can do this in 20 minutes a day.
 Try it, and see what happens.

 Thomas Keating calls it The Divine Therapy.
 Your results will be uniquely yours, of course, but so many studies have shown that a consistent contemplative prayer practice can positively impact depression, anxiety, borderline personality issues, addiction, and more.
 This may not happen overnight, but gradually, you might find yourself feeling closer to God and others in your life.

 If you try this, please let me know how it’s going, in the comments!

 Tom Petty is right: The waiting is, indeed, the hardest part.
 But with contemplative prayer, we can wait on God in a way that is also finding more of God…and ourselves.

 PS: For your bonus viewing pleasure – the only thing better than Tom Petty singing The Waiting is Tom Petty and Eddie Vedder singing it!